 Our mission is to invest in human, natural, and creative potential, serving as thoughtful stewards and catalysts.

 There is so much potential all around us.
-Our aim is to serve as both stewards and catalysts of that potential—nurturing and enhancing vital community assets while also cultivating and advancing the breakthrough ideas that will shape our collective future.
+We aim to serve as both stewards and catalysts of that potential.
+As stewards, we nurture and enhance vital community assets.
+As catalysts, we cultivate and advance the breakthrough ideas that will shape our collective future.

-Based in Boston, Barr focuses regionally, and selectively engages nationally, working in partnership with nonprofits, foundations, the public sector, and civic and business leaders to elevate the arts and creative expression, advance solutions for climate change, and to connect all students to success in high school and beyond.
-Founded in 1997, Barr now has assets of $1.6 billion, Barr is among the largest private foundations in New England and has contributed more than $710 million to charitable causes since 1999.
+Based in Boston, Barr focuses regionally, and selectively engages nationally, working in partnership with nonprofits, foundations, the public sector, and civic and business leaders to elevate the arts and creative expression, to advance solutions for climate change, and to connect all students to success in high school and beyond.
+Founded in 1997, Barr now has assets of $1.7 billion, and has contributed more than $838 million to charitable causes.

 Our Core Values